benadar293/benadar293.github.io/README.md

 Ben Maman and Amit Bermano, ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://benadar293.github.io/)

-Based on the paper ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://arxiv.org/abs/2204.13668).
+Based on our ICML 2022 paper ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://arxiv.org/abs/2204.13668).

 ![alt text](teaser.png "Title")